ctx/ws-session/README.md

 #### About

-ws-session creates for every 'virtual desktop', 'workspace' or 'tag' one session.
+ws-session creates one session for every 'virtual desktop', 'workspace' or 'tag'.

 You can start and stop sessions independent of each other.